electrode-io/electrode/docusaurus/docs/getting-started.md

 title: Getting Started
 ---

 ## Web Applications with node.js and React

+>[!NOTE]
+> We maintain additional code and documentations for internal Walmart systems.
+If you are a Walmart developer, please check internal docs to get started.

 Welcome!
 This is the documentation for building web application using Electrode X for node.js and React.